robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 1. Review current configurations and run the 1st CloudFormation template – 5 min
 2. Configure the remaining controls – 15 min

-## Review Current Configurations
+## Review current configurations

 When you launch the first CloudFormation template you'll be prompted with questions regarding whether certain resources are already configured.
 Please verify whether you already have the following configured in your account:

-1. Go to [AWS IAM](https://console.aws.amazon.com/iam/home?region=us-west-2#/roles) and see if you have the following Roles created:
+1. Go to [AWS IAM](https://console.aws.amazon.com/iam/home?region=us-west-2#/roles) and see if you have the following Role created:
 	![Roles](../images/01-current-roles.png)

-  	> If you do not see the Macie Roles; you'll answer **No** when prompted if the Macie Roles exist when launching the CloudFormation template.

   	> If you do not see the Inspector Role; you'll answer **No** when prompted if the Inspector Role exists when launching the CloudFormation template.